AK960/PacketWatcher_App/README.md

   - Lifecycle-aware: automatically cancelled / destroyed when scope is destroyed
   - Structured concurrency: ensures coroutines are properly managed and exceptions are propagated
   - Resource management: helps prevent memory leaks by cancelling coroutines when they are no longer needed
+- runBlocking: While coroutineScope must be called from within another coroutine, runBlocking can launch a coroutine from outside an existing coroutine.
+The coroutine launched by runBlocking will block the current thread.

 ### ViewModels
 ViewModel is a class that exposes the state of the user interface and encapsulates the associated